dotpointer/mysql-shim/README.md

 	Tony Russo has contributed with a minifier script that generates a minified version of the shim library.

-	The reason for this is the difference in footprint, the minified version is about 11 kB while the uncompressed is about 37 kB.
+	The reason for this is the difference in footprint, the minified version is about 11 kB while the uncompressed is about 37 kB due to the large amount of comments.

-	The minified version may benefit from faster loading.
-The minifier script is also included.
-Run it to generate a minified version of the shim library based on the uncompressed version.
+	The minified version may benefit from faster loading because of all the comments and line breaks.
+The minifier script is also included to generate new minified versions.

+	Run the minifier script to generate a minified version of the shim library based on the uncompressed version.

 * Testing